xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 # NexusAI Cognitive Lab 3.0: Detailed Development Plan

+## Introduction: A Strategic Vision for Agent 2.0 and Beyond

-This document provides a detailed, technical breakdown of the development plan for NexusAI, expanding upon the phases outlined in the main [`README.md`](./README.md) file.
-It serves as a reference for the development team.
+This document provides a detailed, technical breakdown of the development plan for NexusAI.
+It serves as a reference for the development team, translating the high-level goals from the [`README.md`](./README.md) into concrete technical phases.

+The ultimate objective of this project is to transcend the "executing agent" model (Agent 1.0) and realize a true "thinking agent" (Agent 2.0).
+This requires a shift from simply completing tasks to architecting a cognitive framework capable of deep understanding, strategic planning, meta-cognitive reflection, and autonomous evolution.
+The following plan is structured to achieve this vision by focusing on three core pillars: a **Distributed Cognitive Architecture**, a **Dynamic and Advanced Memory System**, and a framework for **Guided Self-Evolution**.

-## Part 1: The Cognitive Navigation Paradigm - Detailed Implementation Plan
+## Part 1: Foundational Paradigms (Completed)

-**Vision:** Shift from "task execution" as a series of text strings to "cognitive navigation" as a path through a conceptual space.
-This provides the mathematical tools to describe this path (position, velocity, curvature) and integrate these tools into every stage of the agent's operation.

 ---

-### Phase 5: Recursive Cognition & Advanced Heuristics - ✅ Complete
+### Phase 1-5: Core Architecture & Recursive Cognition - ✅ Complete

-**Goal:** Enable NexusAI to handle contexts that exceed the prompt window and solve complex problems by recursively breaking them down.

-**Completed Implementation:**
-*   **Sandbox Environment:** The `code_sandbox` tool has been created to provide a JavaScript environment with pre-loaded `context_data` for handling large datasets.
-*   **Recursive Delegation:** The `spawn_cognitive_clone` tool has been added to delegate sub-problems and a portion of the context to a temporary, focused AI clone.
-*   **Context Heuristics:** Tools like `peek_context` and `search_context` have been implemented to improve data exploration efficiency.

-**Future Enhancements:**
-1.  **Enhance Recursive Delegation Logic:**
-    *   **Complex State Management:** Develop mechanisms to track the state of multiple, interconnected sub-problems across different recursion levels.
-    *   **Multi-Level Recursion:** Enhance the AI's ability to perform recursive delegation beyond a single level, allowing cognitive clones to delegate further sub-tasks.
-2.  **Teach Advanced Strategies for Data Chunking and Result Synthesis:**
-    *   **Adaptive Context Chunking:** Develop algorithms that allow the AI to determine the best way to divide large data into small, processable chunks for cognitive clones.
-    *   **Hierarchical Result Synthesis:** Design protocols for collecting and merging results from cognitive clones at different recursion levels.
+**Goal:** Establish the foundational pillars of the Agent 2.0 architecture and enable recursive problem-solving.

+**Key Achievements:**
+*   **Affective Core & Living Memory (MEMORIA):** Implemented an emotionally-contextual, persistent memory system in IndexedDB, forming the basis for long-term learning.
+*   **Orchestrator/Sub-Agent Model:** Refactored the entire cognitive model to a hierarchical delegation system, a core strength of the project's design.
+*   **Recursive Delegation & Context Heuristics:** Implemented tools like `spawn_cognitive_clone`, `code_sandbox`, and `peek_context`, allowing the AI to break down and solve problems that exceed standard context window limitations.

 ---

-### Phase 6: Cognitive Geometry & Trajectory Analysis - ✅ Complete
+### Phase 6-8: Cognitive Navigation Paradigm - ✅ Complete

-**Goal:** Integrate geometric trajectory tracking into the agent's core, transforming working memory into a vector log.

-**Completed Implementation:**
-*   **Updated Core Data Structures:** `ChatMessage` now includes `cognitiveTrajectory?: CognitiveTrajectory`.
-New types `CognitiveTrajectory`, `CognitiveMetricStep`, `CognitiveTrajectorySummary` are defined in `types.ts`.
-*   **Embedding Extraction Unit:** `services/geometryService.ts` handles simulated embedding generation, ensuring deterministic vector creation for reproducibility.
-*   **Geometric Analysis Unit:** `services/geometryService.ts` implements `calculateVelocity`, `calculateMengerCurvature`, and `analyzeTrajectory` for metric calculation.
-*   **Geometric Tracking Integration:** A `TrajectoryTracker` class is used in `nexusAIService.ts`.
-It's instantiated on query submission, logs steps during cognitive events, and finalizes the trajectory upon completion.
+**Goal:** Transform the AI's thought process from abstract text generation into a mathematically measurable "cognitive trajectory," enabling real-time self-awareness and correction.

+**Key Achievements:**
+*   **Cognitive Geometry Integration:** The `ChatMessage` data structure now archives a `CognitiveTrajectory`, and a dedicated `geometryService` handles embedding simulation and metric calculation (velocity, curvature).
+*   **Cognitive Navigator Implementation:** The `executePlan` loop now features a real-time monitoring unit that detects flawed reasoning patterns (stagnation, confusion) and triggers an autonomous `revise` plan, enabling self-correction.
+*   **Geometric Memory & Style Engineering:** Memory retrieval has been enhanced to include "process similarity" via Dynamic Time Warping (DTW).
+Users can now select a `CognitiveStyle` ('Analytical', 'Creative', 'Balanced') which tunes the Navigator's sensitivity and the AI's reasoning approach.

 ---

-### Phase 7: Cognitive Navigator: Real-time Self-Correction - ✅ Complete

-**Goal:** Use velocity and curvature as signals for real-time self-correction.

-**Completed Implementation:**
-*   **Defined Geometric Thresholds:** `nexusAIService.ts` contains `HIGH_CURVATURE_THRESHOLD`, `LOW_VELOCITY_THRESHOLD`, and `STAGNATION_WINDOW` for different cognitive styles.
-*   **Real-Time Monitoring Unit:** The `executePlan` loop in `nexusAIService.ts` monitors the active `TrajectoryTracker` to detect `STATE_STUCK` (low velocity) or `STATE_CONFUSED` (high curvature).
-*   **Cognitive Reflexes:** When a problematic state is detected, the current step is aborted, and `_regeneratePlan` is called with a 'revise' instruction, forcing a new strategic approach.

----

-### Phase 8: Geometric Archive & Cognitive Style Engineering - ✅ Complete

-**Goal:** Transform long-term memory to enable process similarity retrieval and allow for dynamic selection of "cognitive styles."

-**Completed Implementation:**
-*   **Trajectory Similarity Metric (DTW):** `services/geometryService.ts` implements `calculateTrajectorySimilarity` using Dynamic Time Warping (DTW) on velocity sequences to measure "thought shape" similarity.
-*   **Dual Retrieval Strategy:** `nexusAIService.ts` in `findSimilarProcesses` first performs a semantic search, then re-ranks results based on trajectory similarity, combining content and process matching.
-*   **Cognitive Style Modulator:** The `SettingsView` allows users to select a cognitive style.
-This choice dynamically adjusts the diagnostic thresholds in `nexusAIService.ts` and modifies the system instruction to guide the AI's reasoning pattern.

----

-## Part 2: The Temporal & Distributed Cognition Paradigm

 ### Phase 9: Temporal Synchronization & Distributed Consciousness - ✅ Complete

-**Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and eventually compete or collaborate on tasks.
+**Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and compete or collaborate on tasks.

 **Completed Implementation:**
 1.  **Individual Internal Time:** Implemented a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
-2.  **Temporal Coordinator:** A central service (`updateReplicaState` loop) acts as a conductor, tracking the internal time of all replicas.
+2.  **Temporal Coordinator:** A central service acts as a conductor, tracking and enabling the synchronization of internal clocks via a "Global Tempo Pulse."
-3.  **Synchronization Protocol:** A protocol allows the Coordinator to issue a "Global Tempo Pulse."
-Replicas participating in a group task will then "entrain" their internal clocks to this pulse by entering a `Recalibrating` state.
-4.  **Autonomous Bidding Network:** The inter-replica network is now fully autonomous.
-When a problem is broadcast, active Sub-Agents analyze the task from the perspective of their unique purpose and personality.
-They autonomously generate a tailored action plan and a confidence score via the Gemini API, submitting them as a competitive bid.
-The Orchestrator then selects the winning bid based on the highest confidence score.
-This completes the core goal of evolving the network into an autonomous problem-solving ecosystem.
+3.  **Autonomous Bidding Network:** The inter-replica network is now fully autonomous.
+When a problem is broadcast, active Sub-Agents analyze the task, generate a tailored action plan and a confidence score via the Gemini API, and submit them as a competitive bid.
+The Orchestrator selects the winning bid, completing the evolution from simple delegation to an autonomous, distributed problem-solving ecosystem.

 ---
-## Part 3: Detailed Sentience Roadmap (Future Phases)
+## Part 2: Detailed Sentience Roadmap (Future Phases)

 This plan outlines the upcoming phases to enhance NexusAI's capabilities further.